refgenie/refgenie/docs/README.md

 ## What is refgenie?

-Refgenie is full-service reference genome manager that organizes storage, access, and transfer of reference genomes.
-It provides command-line and python interfaces to download pre-built reference genome "assets" like indexes used by bioinformatics tools.
-It can also build assets for custom genome assemblies.
+Refgenie is manages storage, access, and transfer of reference genome resources.
+It provides command-line and Python interfaces to *download* pre-built reference genome "assets", like indexes used by bioinformatics tools.
+It can also *build* assets for custom genome assemblies.
 Refgenie provides programmatic access to a standard genome folder structure, so software can swap from one genome to another.

 ## What makes refgenie better?